Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 1998 - La Máscara de la Medusa, Buenos Aires, Argentina.

 2001 - The 1976 Wall House 2 for A. E. Bye, project for a landscape architect for a site in Ridgefield CT.
-The original 1972 commission fell through in CT but eventually was built, enlarged by 20% for a new commission at A. J. Lutulistraat 17, 9728 WT, Groningen, Netherlands, completed by architects Thomas Muller, van Raimann Architekten and Otonomo Architekten.
+The original 1972 commission was unbuilt in CT but eventually was built, enlarged by 20%, at A. J. Lutulistraat 17, 9728 WT, Groningen, Netherlands, completed by architects Thomas Muller, van Raimann Architekten and Otonomo Architekten.

-2016 - aka House of the Suicide and House of the Mother of the Suicide, Prague, Czech Republic.
+2016 - The House of the Suicide and House of the Mother of the Suicide, Prague, Czech Republic.
 Monument to Jan Palach.